 The Northpoint family is interested in helping prepare all students and graduates to become healthy leaders who are life-giving followers of Jesus.
-All Northpoint students have the opportunity to participate in an Emotional Intelligence Assessment (EQ-i).
-This assessment has been designed by professional psychologists to evaluate each person's emotional and relational strengths.
+Northpoint integrates various emotional health assessments into the curriculum to enable students to pursue emotional wholeness.
+Northpoint also has a network of relationships built with Christian counselors and can recommend competent professionals to assist students in need.